Johannesduvenage/bearded-dragon/README.md

   - query: run an influxdb query (params: db="<database>", q="<query>")
   - clean: kills containers, removes nimcache and the influxdb + grafana volumes

+The first thing you want to do is bring the project up.
+Do this with `make`.

 #### Volumes